 My parents met on a ski lift in Crested Butte, Colorado, and I think that that kind of chance meeting imbued a certain genetic wanderlust in me.
-I flew for the first time two months after I was born, Newark to Denver-Stapleton on a United Airlines Douglas DC-8 — to show me off to their friends.
+My first flight was two months after I was born — Newark to Denver-Stapleton on a United Airlines Douglas DC-8 — to show me off to their friends.
 From there, it’s never really stopped.

 Right now, one of my priorities has been roadtrips and off-road adventures with my Land Rovers, especially exploring the American West.
 My mother bought a Land Rover Discovery in 1994 when they came out in North America, and I’ve been in love with the marque ever since.
-I have a 1994 Discovery, a 1994 Range Rover Classic, and a project Range Rover Classic/Series II 109″ pickup “hybrid,” and they’re the primary drivers of my domestic adventures.
-In addition, I’ve built some tech advice into this site, and some of my Land Rover-focused blogs feature the trials and tribulations of daily driving quarter-century-old vehicles.
+I have a 1994 Discovery, a 1994 Range Rover Classic, and a project Range Rover Classic/Series II 109″ pickup “hybrid,” and they’re the primary drivers of my North American adventures.
+I’ve also developed a network of Land Rover friends across the continent, and I’ve been doing more fly-drive trips with them lately.

-I also have a strong passion for lighthouses, and over the past 19 years I’ve seen over 450 around the world, including almost two-thirds of the approximately 700 lights in the United States.
+I also have a strong passion for lighthouses, and over the past 20 years I’ve seen over 500 around the world, including almost two-thirds of the approximately 700 lights in the United States.
 There’s a network of a few hundred extremely hardcore lighthouse enthusiasts, who will spare no effort and almost no expense to see a light.
 I’ve had adventures with these friends across the country, and as I’ve hit the halfway point I’ve become more focused on advancing the goal to see every American lighthouse by the end of the 2020s.

-On the home front, I live in exurban New Jersey and work in New York City.
+On the home front, I live in exurban central New Jersey and work in New York City.
 Both places are very important to me, and I feel some kind of ownership over both…a Homegrown Jersey Boy and Bridge-and-Tunnel New Yorker.
 My family has been tied to this area since the 1630s; as each branch came to America over the centuries, they never left the region.
-This connection has given me a commitment to historic preservation at the local level at home, as a volunteer on my town’s Historic Sites Committee.
+This connection has given me a commitment to historic preservation at the local level at home as a volunteer on my town’s Historic Sites Committee.